NU-CEM/phonons_tutorial/README.md

 One of the strengths of the finite displacement method is that it is modular - so we can use various methods and tools for calculating the forces or post-processing results.
 In this case we use:
 - [phonopy](https://phonopy.github.io/phonopy/) to generate the supercell and build the force-constant tensor.
 - Density Functional Theory to relax the unit cell, calculate forces and calculate born effective charges.
-We give example input and output files for two popular electronic structure codes: [Vasp](https://www.vasp.at/) and [fhi-aims](https://fhi-aims.org/).
+We give example input and output files for two popular electronic structure codes: [vasp](https://www.vasp.at/) and [fhi-aims](https://fhi-aims.org/).
 The input files `INCAR` (vasp) and `control.in` (fhi-aims) provide a justification for the various calculation parameters used.
-For licensing reasons the `POTCAR` files required for VASP calculations cannot be provided.
+For licensing reasons the `POTCAR` files required for Vasp calculations cannot be provided.
 - [sumo](https://smtg-ucl.github.io/sumo/) to produce a publication-ready plot.

 We also provide example input and output for [fhi-vibes](https://vibes-developers.gitlab.io/vibes/), which automates much of the process by combining many of the steps above into a single workflow.